Adam Sedgwick: 19th century

 In 1865, the University of Cambridge received from A. A. Van Sittart the sum of 500 pounds sterling "for the purpose of encouraging the study of geology among the resident members of the university, and in honour of the Rev. Adam Sedgwick".
 Thus was founded the Sedgwick Prize to be given every third year for the best essay on some geological subject.
 The first Sedgwick Prize was awarded in 1873 and has continued into the 21st century.

 The Sedgwick Club, the oldest student-run geological society in the world, was set up in honour of him in 1880.

 In the 21st century the Sedgwick Club has stated that it “does not tolerate racism or other forms of discrimination” and that members are “actively educating ourselves both on how colonialism formed part of our history and also how it affects our present”, including in relation to Sedgwick’s links to slavery and his views on women, whose admission into Cambridge he opposed vigorously.

 20th-century

 On the death of Sedgwick it was decided that his memorial should take the form of a new and larger museum.
 There was brief, later discarded, talk of opening a Sedgwick youth summer programme.
 Hitherto the geological collections had been placed in the Woodwardian Museum in Cockerell's Building.
-Through the energy of Professor T. McK.
+Through the energy of T. McK.
 Hughes (successor to Sedgwick) the new building, termed the Sedgwick Museum, was completed and opened in 1903.

 To celebrate the bicentenary of Sedgwick's birth a geological trail was created near Dent, the village where he was born and developed his passion for geology (amongst other things).
 The Sedgwick Trail follows the River Clough, highlighting rock features and exploring the Dent Fault.

 Mount Sedgwick in British Columbia, Canada, was officially named after him in 1951.